Tarampa State School: Heritage listing

 Tarampa State School was listed on the Queensland Heritage Register on 1 May 2015 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Tarampa State School (established in 1880 as Tarampa Provisional School) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 It retains representative examples of standard government designs that were architectural responses to prevailing government education philosophies.
 At Tarampa State School these standard designs are: an early Ferguson-designed school building (1886), a playshed (1897) and a teacher's residence (1934) set within schools grounds with significant landscape elements including mature plantings and a tennis court.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Tarampa State School is important in demonstrating the principal characteristics of early Queensland state schools with their later modifications.
 These include: generous, landscaped sites with mature shade trees, play areas and sporting facilities; and timber-framed buildings constructed to standard designs by the Queensland Government.
 The school is a good example of a modest, regional school complex.

 The Ferguson teaching building (1886, extended c.
 1897) is an excellent, intact example that retains its lowset, rectangular form, with front and rear verandahs (now enclosed), gable roof, louvred ventilation panels, coved ceiling, exposed timber tie beams and some early doors and windows.

 The playshed (1897) has a hipped timber-framed roof supported on braced timber posts (with two sides partially enclosed).

 The teacher's residence (1934) is an excellent, intact example of the residence type of its period - a highset timber-framed and clad building comprising three bedrooms, a living room, kitchen with stove alcove, bathroom and an L-shaped verandah (now enclosed).

-The mature leopard tree (caesalpinia ferrea) and fig tree (ficus sp) are fine examples of the shade trees planted in Queensland school grounds.
+The mature leopard tree (Flindersia maculosa) and fig tree (Ficus sp.) are fine examples of the shade trees planted in Queensland school grounds.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Schools have always played an important part in Queensland communities.
 They typically retain significant and enduring connections with former pupils, parents, and teachers; provide a venue for social interaction and volunteer work; and are a source of pride, symbolising local progress and aspirations.

 Tarampa State School has a strong and ongoing association with the Tarampa community.
 Operating since 1880, generations of its children have been taught there.
 The place is important for its contribution to the educational development of Tarampa and is a prominent community focal point and gathering place for social events with widespread community support.